roman-huliak/linux-motd/README.md

 ## Manual Installation

 Run the following commands **as root** to install the MOTD files.
-This will copy the necessary files to their standard locations, overwriting any existing files if present.
+This will copy the necessary files to their standard locations, overwriting any existing files if they exist.

 1. Clone the repository:
    ```